The Honorary Consul (film)

-The Honorary Consul is a 1983 British drama film directed by John Mackenzie, and starring Michael Caine, Richard Gere, Bob Hoskins and Elpidia Carrillo.
+The Honorary Consul (released in the US as Beyond The Limit) is a 1983 British drama film directed by John Mackenzie, and starring Michael Caine, Richard Gere, Bob Hoskins and Elpidia Carrillo.
 It is based on the 1973 novel The Honorary Consul by Graham Greene.

 Plot summary

 The story is set in Corrientes, a small town in north east Argentina.
 Eduardo Plarr is a doctor of Paraguayan and British parentage.
 As a boy, he was forced to flee his native Paraguay after the arrest and subsequent disappearance of his father, a dissident.
 Plarr makes the acquaintance of the dissolute and heavy-drinking Charley Fortnum, the honorary British consul.
 He also meets Colonel Perez, the local police chief.

 While attending patients in a shanty town, Plarr meets Leon, an old school friend from Paraguay.
 Leon was ordained as a priest but left the priesthood to get married.
 He is now involved in a group of militant activists.

 Fortnum asks Plarr to come to his house to attend to his wife, who is complaining of stomach cramps.
 Plarr recognises the wife as Clara, a girl who previously worked at the town's brothel.
 Plarr later meets Clara while she is out shopping.
 They begin a passionate affair.

 Leon visits Plarr in his surgery, along with Aquino, another activist.
 The two men try to persuade Plarr to help in a plot to kidnap the American ambassador, who is due to visit the district, and to exchange him for political prisoners held in Paraguay.
 Plarr initially refuses, but reluctantly agrees when Leon tells him that his father is one of the prisoners.
 Plarr gives Leon details of the ambassador's itinerary which he obtains from Fortnum.
 He also gives him some morphine to be used to pacify the ambassador.